-Brushing and flossing your teeth every day is important habits that help to maintain the health of your mouth and prevent serious issues such as cavities.
-Untreated cavities can lead to major oral health, and even overall health, problems.
-At Crossroads Family Dental, we can restore the health of your teeth with tooth-colored fillings.
+Brushing and flossing your teeth every day are important habits that help to maintain the health of your mouth and prevent serious issues such as cavities.
+Untreated cavities can lead to major oral health problems.
+At Crossroads Family Dental, our doctors can restore the health of your teeth with tooth-colored fillings.

 How do cavities form?

 Cavities form as a result of tooth decay, which is caused by the acids produced by oral bacteria.
 While oral bacteria are normal, an overabundance can cause significant harm.
 Oral bacteria feed on lingering sugars and food particles in your mouth.
 As they eat, they produce harmful acids that gradually cause increased wear to the enamel on your teeth.

 Brushing and flossing are important for both keeping oral bacteria at bay and removing the acids that can erode your teeth.
 Left too long, the acid creates pits (cavities) in the enamel.
 Bacteria can then hide in these pits and continue their destruction.
 The longer they go untreated, the larger the cavities become, destroying the structure of the affected tooth.
 A cavity can even continue into the inner layer of your teeth, allowing bacteria inside to cause a serious tooth infection and other problems.

 For many decades, cavities were filled using an amalgam material.
 Amalgam consists of a mixture of metals (silver, tin, copper, and nickel) suspended in mercury.
 These fillings are well-known for their strength and are still used today.
 However, despite their strength, amalgam fillings do have a couple of major disadvantages—they are silver in color, which makes them stand out against the natural color of your teeth, and the mercury content is concerning for many dental patients.